bio-jack/cache-management/README.md

 # Cache manager

-A simple project to simulate a cache manager.
+A very beginner project to simulate a cache manager.

-Demonstrates user input, flow of control, manipulating lists, etc etc
+Demonstrates user input, flow of control, manipulating lists, etc.